elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- I fear nothing.
-I have nothing to fear, friends.
+- I'm not afraid of anything.
+I'm not afraid of anything, my friends.
 - {:.pr} Today is a day of connivance.
-There are bitter days on my lips, and the small mango that falls, falls lugubriously, and the flowers look like burials that respond more and more feebly, but I am at peace today, and the blind she-oak signals me, and the sea smiles at me with all its dimples, and every manchineel bends and commits suicide from the propitious olive tree.
+There are bitter days on my lips, and the small mango that falls, falls lugubriously, and the flowers look __like the buried__ who respond more and more feebly, but I am at peace today, and the blind she-oak signals me, and the sea smiles at me with all its dimples, and every manchineel bends and commits suicide from the propitious olive tree.
 - {:.i2} Welcome, day of trials.

 - {:.sp} The Messenger.